This page presents my Bio/CV in English and Norwegian.

 During the years 1968-1972 she studied at Converse College (S.C.), Texas Lutheran College (University), University of Redlands (CA), and Washington State University.
 After having received a Masters Degree, she spent one more year of studies in the US before she returned to Norway.

-Since 1973 she has worked as an organist and choir director in Bergen.
-She has also taught music theory at Bergen Teacher’s Training College and Bergen Music Conservatory.
+Since 1972 she has worked as an organist and choir director in Bergen.
+She has also taught music theory at Bergen Teacher’s Training College, Bergen Music Conservatory and the Grieg Academy.

 She has composed a large amount of church and chamber music as well as working with multimedia and with symphony orchestra etc. Several of her works have been commissioned.
 Central works in her production are the bassoon concerto “Illuminations” and “Chromocumuli” (Color clouds) for symphony orchestra.
 Those titles reveal an important effect in her works: she regards color – and rhythm – as playing central parts in her compositions.